robinmalik/PSSemaphore/README.md

 # About

-A PowerShell module designed to work against the [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore) REST API.
+A PowerShell module designed to work against the [Semaphore UI](https://github.com/semaphoreui/semaphore) REST API.

 <br>